jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2017-11-13-your-memorial-your-memorial-ep-2017.md

 > *“All things, every trial and pain One day will all fade away We know the narrow path leads to redemption Though all shall fade, hope still remains”*

 **Overall**, this is a great EP, though I wished it would have been a full-length album.
-I won't complain too much as they've ended in perfect style with a meticulously written record.
+This is not a serious complaint as they've ended in perfect style with a meticulously written record.

 <hr>